 - Create your guest list.
 Get an idea of how many people are going to come, just so you can start figuring out the quantity you need.

 - Order your turkey.
-This way I don’t have to panic and worry about finding the right size and type (organic, free-range, etc.) the week of.
+This way I don’t have to panic and worry about finding the right size and the type of turkey I want (pre-brined, organic, smoked, etc.) the week of.

 - Make your pie dough.
 If you make pie dough using a stand mixer or food processor, it comes together in minutes, and you can enjoy delicious homemade crust for your Thanksgiving pies without having to stress the week of Thanksgiving.
 I find the best way to store the dough is to form individual pie discs, vacuum seal each in its own bag and freeze.
 Then you simply to defrost in the fridge overnight.
-And I always make a few extra discs of dough for Turkey Pot Pie with our leftovers!
+And I always make a few extra discs of dough for making turkey pot pie with our leftovers!

 - Go through linens and serving pieces.
 Make sure you have everything you need.
-I also send all my linens to be dry-cleaned and pressed, if they haven’t been already.
-And I always have pressed a “fancy” apron (you know the kind – frilly bottom or seasonal print) to put on once my guests start arriving and it’s time to take off the stained grungy one!
+I also send all my linens to be cleaned and pressed, if they haven’t been already.
+And I always have pressed a “fancy” apron to put on once my guests start arriving and it’s time to take off the stained grungy one!
 I make a list of serving pieces I need to buy.
 I like to buy them a few weeks before Thanksgiving, mainly to help spread the cost from the big week but also to make sure I get the pieces I want instead of what is left.

 - Make and freeze your gravy.
 I can’t handle the stress of making gravy while the turkey is resting and everyone is hovering, hungry for the meal.
 So I deglaze my roasting pan that I used to roast the necks and wings for stock with sherry or white wine and make an amazing, silky turkey gravy.
-My family doesn’t like bits of anything in their gravy, so I strain it through a chinois.
+My family doesn’t like bits of anything in their gravy, so I strain it through a fine-mesh strainer.
 Once it’s cooled, off it goes into the freezer in quart size containers.
 The greatest challenge I have is knowing how much gravy is enough, because frankly, you can never seem to have enough.
-It’s consumed on Thanksgiving and in leftovers — whether sandwiches or potpie — so I always keep a few jars of Williams-Sonoma Turkey Gravy Base on hand when I am running low.
+It’s consumed on Thanksgiving and in leftovers—whether sandwiches or pot pie—so I always keep a few jars of Williams-Sonoma Turkey Gravy Base on hand when I am running low.

 - Buy your nonperishable items.
 This includes serving pieces, place setting decorations, candle holders, platters, etc.